-Air and global warming pollution harm Maine people, wildlife, and our environment.
-Find out what NRCM is doing—and what you can do—to help reduce global warming pollution and advocate for clean, healthy air in Maine.
+Global warming pollution and climate change harm Maine people, wildlife, and our environment.
+Find out what NRCM is doing—and what you can do—to help reduce global warming pollution and climate change and advocate for clean, healthy air in Maine.

-But there are solutions.
-NRCM is working to make Maine more energy efficient and to provide clean, renewable energy and cleaner more efficient vehicles that will reduce Maine’s contribution to air and global warming pollution to ensure Maine people and wildlife have clean air to breath.
+There are solutions.
+NRCM is working to make Maine more energy efficient and to provide clean, renewable energy and cleaner more efficient vehicles that will reduce Maine’s contribution to air pollution and climate change to ensure Maine people and wildlife have clean air to breathe.

 You can reduce your use of fossil fuels, use energy more efficiently, and switch to cleaner and non-polluting sources of energy to reduce your contribution to global warming.
 You can drive less, drive cleaner hybrid or electric vehicles, carpool, vanpool, telecommute, and take public transportation when possible.
 You can also make your home more energy-efficient by weather proofing, using more efficient appliances and light bulbs, and by purchasing renewable energy.

 Learn more about climate change by reading our "Consequences and Hope in the Environmental Century" blog by Stephen Mulkey, Ph.D.
 Dr. Mulkey, a former NRCM board member, is a plant ecologist and educator and has studied ecological processes and planetary change for more than 35 years.
 His blog reflects his views about accelerating ecological change driven by human impacts on the biosphere and climate change.